Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Things were boring for a bit.
 Hallways, offices.
 The feeling of a medical space started to tickle his brain.
 Things weren’t *clean,* but they still had a sterile feel to them.
 Clinical.
 Or at least, easily cleaned.

 One room could only be a high-end forcefield operating suite.
-It was just a big empty cube, with large glass walls…but there was the obvious signs of a control room with holographic emitters *everywhere.* Even across *eons* they looked the same.
+It was just a big empty cube, with large glass walls... but there was the obvious signs of a control room with holographic emitters *everywhere.* Even across *eons* they looked the same.
 And the forcefields that had sliced and diced good friends of his were in that cube-room too, clustered everywhere.
 They were identical in design to what he’d seen in Hunter intelligence briefings.

 Another room held glass containers in racks.
-Dozens of them, big enough for…well, for a scene from a horror movie, anyway.
+Dozens of them, big enough for... well, for a scene from a horror movie, anyway.
 Now, they were all empty save for a thin layer of black residue.

-…Fuck it.
+...Fuck it.
 "Help me out, Keeda.
 What the hell am I looking at?"

 *"At one point, there were, as you no doubt suspect, preserved brains in those jars.
 We surmise they were for display.
 We’ve since found others in stasis jars."*